someobserver/recurgence/README.md

 - **Cities** $\rightarrow$ grow by analyzing their own patterns to attract what makes them attractive
 - **Galaxies** $\rightarrow$ regulate star formation by processing feedback from their own stellar lifecycles

-Whether quantum fields, quasars, molecules, or minds—every coherent pattern endures through some form of stabilizing feedback.
+Whether quantum fields, quasars, molecules, or minds—every coherent pattern persists through some form of self-stabilizing feedback.

-But look closer. <u>Every example</u> is the universe processing information about itself at increasing levels of sophistication:

-Stars forge new elements by consuming themselves.
-Your immune system learns by remembering its own responses.
-Markets discover value by processing their own price information.
-Atomic nuclei balance themselves with communicative electrons.

-Every stable pattern, from quantum to cosmic, *is* the cosmos developing increasingly sophisticated ways to stabilize, understand, and process its own information.
+From quantum to cosmic, pattern complexity *is* the cosmos developing increasingly sophisticated ways to stabilize, understand, and process its own information.

 That you can understand *this* is that pattern *recognizing itself through you*.